DrDeviant/Penetration-Testing-Tool/README.md

-# Penetration-Testing-Tool
 # Penetration Testing Tool
 Pentest Tool is a network and pentest utility that I developed so that I could perform different kinds of task using the same suite, instead of jumping from one tool to another.

 Currently, this script can perform a good variety of tasks such as: